janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

 ## 1e

 Only height has a significant realtion with osteochondroses.
-The log-odds ratio for heigth is 0.094: The difference in log-odds is height is increased by 1.
+The log-odds ratio for heigth is 0.094: The difference in log-odds if height is increased by 1.
+And the difference in log-odds is the log oddsratio.

 ## 1f